Cardiopulmonary resuscitation: Prone CPR

 Standard CPR is performed with the victim in supine position.
 Prone CPR, or reverse CPR, is performed on a victim in prone position, lying on the chest.
 This is achieved by turning the head to the side and compressing the back.
 Due to the head being turned, the risk of vomiting and complications caused by aspiration pneumonia may be reduced.

 The American Heart Association's current guidelines recommend performing CPR in the supine position and limiting prone CPR to situations where the patient cannot be turned.

-Pregnancy

-During pregnancy when a woman is lying on her back, the uterus may compress the inferior vena cava and thus decrease venous return.
-It is therefore recommended that the uterus be pushed to the woman's left.
-This can be done by placing a pillow or towel under her right hip so that she is on an angle of 15–30 degrees, and making sure their shoulders are flat to the ground.
-If this is not effective, healthcare professionals should consider emergency resuscitative hysterotomy.

-Family presence

-Evidence generally supports family being present during CPR.
-This includes in CPR for children.

 Other

 Interposed abdominal compressions may be beneficial in the hospital environment.
 There is no evidence of benefit pre-hospital or in children.

 Cooling during CPR is being studied as currently, results are unclear whether or not it improves outcomes.

 Internal cardiac massage is the manual squeezing of the exposed heart itself carried out through a surgical incision into the chest cavity, usually when the chest is already open for cardiac surgery.

 Active compression-decompression methods using mechanical decompression of the chest have not been shown to improve outcomes in cardiac arrest.